cyrilletuzi/vscode-angular-schematics/README.md

 - Promote good practices for component types

 What about other tools like the Angular Console?
 This extension will save you more time because:
-- many options are prefilled (like the path and the project),
+- many options are inferred (like the path and the project),
 - generated files will auto open!
 - compared to the desktop Angular Console, it's directly integrated in VS Code (no switch between 2 windows),
 - compared to the Angular Console in VS Code,